aeslinger0/sqlsharpener/README.md

 # sql-sharpener
 Parses SQL files to create a meta-object hierarchy with which you can generate C# code either manually or by invoking the included pre-compiled T4 template.
 The included template will automatically generate C# stored procedure wrappers.

+# Motivation
+Rather than generating code from the database or using a heavy abstraction layer that might miss differences between the database and data access layer until run-time, this project aims to provide a very fast and simple data access layer that is generated at design-time using SQL _files_ as the source-of-truth (such as those found in an SSDT project).

 # Example
 **Given a stored procedure that looks like this:**